RutaTang/quicknote.nvim/README.md

 ## Features

-🎉 **All main features have already been implemented**.
-New features may probabily be introduced after fixing potential bugs, optimizing, and writing instruction/tutorial.
+🎉 **All main features have already been implemented.** New features may probabily be introduced after fixing potential bugs, optimizing, and writing instruction/tutorial.

 - [x] In-place notes: no worrying about jumpping out of current workflow to take notes or managing the notes tediously.
 Just take notes in-place and make the notes associate with current cursor line, working directory or global directory.
 - [x] Jump between notes: easily jump between notes in current buffer.